niaid/dsb/README.md

 )
 ```

-## Quickstart V2 dsb correcting ambient background without cell denoising (if isotype controls not measured)
+## Quickstart V2 correcting ambient background without cell denoising (if isotype controls not measured)

-If isotype controls were not included in the experiment, we recommend
+We only recommend setting `denoise.counts = FALSE` If isotype controls
-setting the denoise.counts argument to FALSE which results in *not*
+were not included in the experiment.
+This results in *not* defining the
-defining the technical component of each cell’s protein library.
-The
+technical component of each cell’s protein library.
+The values of the
-values of the normalized matrix returned are the number of standard
+normalized matrix returned are the number of standard deviations above
-deviations above the expected ambient noise captured by empty droplets.
+the expected ambient noise captured by empty droplets.

 ### no isotype controls - option 1 (recommended)